Amazon Rainforest Holidays

 From Iquitos you can visit a range of jungle lodges, take a cruise on the River Amazon, or head into the stunning Pacaya-Samiria Reserve.
 This is arguably the most pristine rainforest in the whole of Peru and offers unparalleled wildlife-spotting opportunities but... there aren't any lodges so you'll need to be prepared to camp or just take day trips into the Reserve.

 The Amazon in Brazil

+Brazil contains over 60% of the vast Amazon rainforest, and this last untapped wilderness is a haven for wildlife as well as providing some of the greatest jungle adventures on earth...
 Animals outnumber humans by thousands to one in Brazil's Amazon jungle, and we'll take you to see the pink dolphins and the albino monkeys, of course, but there are also trips to visit local villages and meet members of the tribes, night excursions by canoe out onto the Amazon river, guided tours out into the forest... and then there are the piranhas!
 Now, depending on how you feel about this most razor-toothed of Amazon rainforest animals, you can either fish for them or... go swimming with them!

 You're also perfectly placed for cruises on the River Amazon itself, and for sights like the "Meeting of the Waters", where the dark waters of the Rio Negro meet the coffee-coloured Rio Solimoes.
 Holidays visiting Brazil's Amazon rainforest give you an unbelievable experience - it's humbling to know that you are surrounded by an environment which hasn't changed in 10,000 years.

 Ecuador's Amazon Jungle